 We’ve always loved making online photo books of our travels, as they’re such a great way to record our memories forever.

 Our problem has always been actually finding the time to get around to editing and organizing our pictures.
-In twelve months and three days living here, it hasn’t happened.

 It’s a great way to pass a few days and a real tonic for the soul!

 Start painting or drawing.